Geeksltd/Olive/docs/Services/GeoLocation.md

 ## IGeoLocated Interface

-This interface is also provided under `Olive.Services` namespace and only contains definition of one method “GetLocation()”.
-This method returns an “IGeoLocation” type object, which we discussed above.
+This interface is also provided under `Olive.Services` namespace and only contains definition of one method `GetLocation()`.
+This method returns an **IGeoLocation** type object, which we discussed above.

 ```csharp
 public interface IGeoLocated